Peter Rycroft

 Peter Rycroft (born October 1993), known professionally as Lostboy, is a British songwriter and music producer.
 Active in the music fields since 2010s, he has written and produced music across multiple genres, working with Tiësto, Rita Ora, Ellie Goulding, Lewis Capaldi, Anne-Marie, Little Mix, Zedd and Ava Max.
-In 2023, he co-wrote Calvin Harris' single "Miracle" which spent 8 weeks at No.1 in the UK, and produced and co-wrote Kylie Minogue's 2023 hit single "Padam Padam", for which he won the Grammy Award for Best Pop Dance Recording.
+In 2023, he co-wrote Calvin Harris and Ellie Goulding's single "Miracle" which spent 8 weeks at No.1 in the UK, and produced and co-wrote Kylie Minogue's 2023 hit single "Padam Padam", for which he won the Grammy Award for Best Pop Dance Recording.

 Early life

 Peter Rycroft began piano lessons at age six, then took drum lessons and joined several bands during high school.
 Originally planning to enroll at the Liverpool Institute for the Performing Arts to study song production, Rycroft took a gap year to tour with The Laurence Jones Band, and realised that he wanted to write songs.
 Inspired by Peter Pan, with whom he shares a given name, Rycroft began working under pseudonym Lostboy.